 Washing windows just got a lot more creative.
 Give your kids brushes and spray bottles, and watch them paint, clear, and paint again.
 Head to Mess for Less for ideas on how to get the paint/water mixture just right.

 Colored salt projects are gorgeous, and they help to hone fine motor skills, too!
 After you’ve taken plenty of pictures, all you’ll need is a broom and dustpan to sweep it away.
 Find out how to color the salt—and how to get it to pour just right—over at Buggy and Buddy.

 photo: Becca Eby via Lemon Lime Adventures

 When you’ve got crayons, paper, and little fingers, what else do you need?
-Clean up is easy indeed, just collect the colors, roll up the paper and go!
-Becca of Bare Feet on the Dashboard shares her sweet project with us over at Lemon Lime Adventures.
+When it’s time to clean up, simply roll up the paper and go!
+See more of this simple idea over at Lemon Lime Adventures.

-Which one of these easy-clean up art projects will you try at home?
+Which one of these outdoor art projects will you try at home?
 Tell us in a Comment below!

 — Gabby Cullen